 After completing most of your coursework, you will participate in an internship, which ideally will synthesize at least two different areas of study.
 Possible internships include on-campus environmental/sustainability efforts and local environmental organizations such as Southface (an Atlanta organization promoting sustainable homes, workplaces and communities), the National Wildlife Federation or the Georgia Conservancy.
 ESS minors can also consider a summer internship elsewhere in the U.S. or abroad.
 If you are planning a minor in this program, consult early in your college career with one of the advisers to plan your course of study.

-- ESS-101 INTRODUCTION TO ENVIRONMENTAL AND SUSTAINABILITY STUDIES 4
+ESS-101 INTRO TO ENVIRONMENTAL ANS SUSTAINABILITY STUDIES (4)

 Causes and effects of human incursion into natural systems.
 Examination of social, political, ethical and economic issues and theory in light of ecological and evolutionary principles, with a goal of developing sustainable programs.